1. The Cradle (1872)

 This makeover had transformed the park into a naturalistic space featuring woodland, winding paths, lakes and even islands.
 It became a highly fashionable location for recreational activities such as boating and cycling.

 Zig-zag brushstrokes create the sense of rippling and dappled light throughout the painting, echoing the water behind the figures.
-The scene is also tightly cropped, giving it an almost photographic feel, as though the viewer is seated in the boat.
+The scene is also tightly cropped, making the viewer feel as though she is seated in the boat.